dglaeser/cpplot/README.md

 - use `cmake`'s `FetchContent` to pull it when configuring your project
 - copy and include `cpplot.hpp` in your project

+The library has no dependencies except Python itself, and `matplotlib` has to be in the Python path at runtime.
 The library exposes the classes `figure` and `axis`, which wrap the respective `matplotlib` classes and expose the most commonly used parts of their interfaces in C++.
 If you need to use functionality that is not exposed in the C++ wrappers, you can also explicitly trigger invocations of the desired underlying Python function.